Alison Balsom

-Alison Louise Balsom, Lady Mendes, OBE (born 7 October 1978) is an English trumpet soloist, arranger, producer, and music educator.
-Balsom was awarded Artist of the Year at the 2013 Gramophone Awards and has won three Classic BRIT Awards and three German Echo Awards, and was a soloist at the BBC Last Night of the Proms in 2009.
+Alison Louise Balsom, Lady Mendes, OBE (born 7 October 1978) is a retired English trumpet soloist.
+She is an arranger, producer, and music educator.
+Balsom was awarded Artist of the Year at the 2013 Gramophone Awards and has won three Classic BRIT Awards and three German Echo Awards, and was a soloist at the BBC Last Night of the Proms in 2009 and finally in 2025.
 She was the artistic director of the 2019 Cheltenham Music Festival.

 Early life and education

-Balsom attended Tannery Drift First School in Royston, Hertfordshire, where she started taking trumpet lessons from the age of seven, followed by Greneway Middle School and Meridian School, whilst also playing in the Royston Town Band from ages 8 to 15.
+Balsom was born in Hitchin, Hertfordshire, on 7 October 1978.
+She attended Tannery Drift First School in Royston, Hertfordshire, where she started taking trumpet lessons from the age of seven, followed by Greneway Middle School and Meridian School, while also playing in the Royston Town Band from the ages of 8 to 15.
 Subsequently, she took her A-levels at Hills Road Sixth Form College in Cambridge.

-Playing in the National Youth Orchestra of Great Britain from ages 15 to 18, Balsom studied at the Guildhall School of Music and Drama, graduating in 2001 with first class honours and the Principal's Prize for the highest mark.
+Playing in the National Youth Orchestra of Great Britain from the ages of 15 to 18, Balsom studied at the Guildhall School of Music and Drama, graduating in 2001 with first-class honours and the Principal's Prize for the highest mark.
 She has also studied at the Royal Scottish Academy of Music and Drama, and at the Conservatoire de Paris with Håkan Hardenberger.

 Career

 Balsom has been a professional solo classical trumpeter since 2001.
 She is a former BBC Radio 3 New Generation Artist, during which time she performed much of the major concerto repertoire for solo trumpet and orchestra with all of the BBC Orchestras, and she released her debut album with EMI Classics in 2002.
 In 2005, she released her second disc, Bach Works for Trumpet, as part of a contract with EMI Classics.
-In 2006, Balsom won 'Young British Classical Performer' at the Classical BRIT Awards and was awarded the 'Classic FM Listeners' Choice Award' at the Classic FM Gramophone Awards.
-She won 'Female Artist of the Year' at the 2009 and 2011 Classical BRIT Awards.
+In 2006, Balsom won "Young British Classical Performer" at the Classical BRIT Awards and was awarded the 'Classic FM Listeners' Choice Award' at the Classic FM Gramophone Awards.
+She won "Female Artist of the Year" at the 2009 and 2011 Classical BRIT Awards.

 Her third album (the second disc in the EMI contract), Caprice, was released in September 2006, and her Italian Concertos disc was on the list of New York Times albums of the year.
 Balsom was a soloist at the 2009 Last Night of the Proms, performing, among other pieces, Haydn's Trumpet Concerto with the BBC Symphony Orchestra and a jazz arrangement of George Gershwin's "They Can't Take That Away from Me" with mezzo-soprano Sarah Connolly.

 In collaboration with playwright Samuel Adamson, Balsom devised Gabriel, a play using the music of The Fairy-Queen and other pieces by Henry Purcell and George-Frideric Handel, which she performed with actors and The English Concert as part of the 2013 summer season at Shakespeare's Globe.